-Appointment at, or promotion to, Professor on the Research Scholar Track requires a nationally and internationally recognized record of excellence and accomplishment in research, in addition to meeting the qualifications for Associate Professor.
-The candidate must have a substantial record of first and/or senior authored publications in peer-reviewed journals, and will typically be listed as principle investigator on major grants (e.g. federal, state, industry or foundation funding).
-Faculty whose research is primarily interdisciplinary or team research might not be first or senior author or principle investigator on a grant but they should demonstrate unique and significant contributions to the collaborative research efforts and their exact role in the collaboration should be clearly described.
+4. Appointment/Promotion to Professor on the Research Scholar Track listed as principal investigator on major grants (e.g.federal, state, industry or foundation funding).
+Faculty whose research is primarily interdisciplinary or team research might not be first or senior author or principal investigator on a grant but they should demonstrate unique and significant contributions to the collaborative research efforts and their exact role in the collaboration should be clearly described.
 The candidate should have received invitations to present lectures and seminars to national and international audiences.
 A record of excellent research mentoring must be demonstrated.
-The individual should, furthermore, show evidence of significant contributions to the strength and research reputation, and to the educational mission or leadership of the College of Medicine-Phoenix and the University.
+The individual should, furthermore, show evidence of significant contributions to the strength and research reputation, and to the educational mission or leadership of the College of Medicine - Tucson and the University.